wemake-services/wemake-python-styleguide/docs/pages/api/tutorial.rst

 Is this rule out off scope?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are awesome tools that can not be added
+There are awesome tools that cannot be added
 because they are just simply out of scope.
 This means that they cover very specific case or technology
 and not just good-old ``python``.